 The free zone urges its companies to implement the same system in order to preserve the health of their employees and their vital business community.
 This comes in line with the directives of the Federal Authority for Government Human Resources to activate this system for all federal ministries, authorities, institutions, and the private sector, knowing that all of its services are available to customers through their own application and electronic portal.

-DAFZA closed all external facilities within the free zone including the food courts and other facilities.
+DAFZ closed all external facilities within the free zone including the food courts and other facilities.
 The free zone launched a comprehensive campaign to clean and sterilize all streets, buildings, facilities and warehouses within the free zone.
-DAFZA is committed to all health guidelines that deal with this pandemic and limit its spread by applying the best global practices approved in this field, as well as issuing directives to companies and their owners to support them develop a strategy to deal with the current situation.
+DAFZ is committed to all health guidelines that deal with this pandemic and limit its spread by applying the best global practices approved in this field, as well as issuing directives to companies and their owners to support them develop a strategy to deal with the current situation.
 This helps them protect their employees, facilities and provides other technical and financial support to manage the crisis.